 General Information

-In addition to coursework in Asian American Studies (ASAM), undergraduates can apply for the ASAM Research Fellowship Programwhich provides students with comprehensive academic training in archival research, methodology, and theory to enhance their critical thinking and writing skills.
-Along with a faculty advisor, students conduct original research to complete an independent honors project that strengthens their knowledge of Asian American studies, topics, and identities.
-The program provides an excellent opportunity to build one's resume while exploring personal interests and learning valuable skills and expertise for one’s professional future.
+Undergraduates are encouraged to apply for the ASAM Research Fellowship Program, which provides students with comprehensive academic training in research methods and theory to enhance their critical thinking and writing skills.
+Students can conduct original research with a faculty advisor that strengthens their knowledge of Asian American studies, topics, and identities.
+The program offers an excellent opportunity to build one's resume while exploring personal interests and learning valuable skills and expertise for one’s professional future.
+Our fellows have gone on to become Fulbright scholars and pursue further training in PhD programs as well as medical school.

-Upon return in the fall, fellows will present their research at the ASAM Research Colloquium and collaborate on a connected theme for the Spring semester.
-Fellows will be given a budget to design and curate a conference of national scholars that will take place during the Spring as the ASAM Fellows Symposium.
-In addition, each ASAM Fellow will become a part of the ASAM community, attend special fellows’ events during the Fall and Spring semesters, and have lunch with ASAM faculty to learn about their research experience.
-Throughout the year, ASAM sponsors conferences and hosts a variety of events, including film screenings, academic talks, and performances.
+ASAM Fellow will become a part of the ASAM community, attend special fellows’ events during the Fall and Spring semesters, and have lunch with ASAM faculty to learn about their research experience.
+ASAM sponsors conferences and hosts various events throughout the year, including film screenings, academic talks, and performances which Fellows are encouraged to attend.

 As part of this fellowship, participants will receive the following: